 The elevated magical landscapes of Leh, the city in the sky, is the gateway to the surrounding Ladakh region.
-This cold, arid, remote, mountainous region has enchanted travellers with its sheer rugged beauty.
-The region lies directly in Tibet’s sphere of influence and its culture.
-Tibetan Buddhism and its unique philosophy have thrived here for centuries.
-Most of Ladakh outside of Leh is either very sparsely populated or is just a seemingly endless expanse of lofty mountains and valleys with the occasional Buddhist monastery.
+This cold, arid, and remote region has enchanted travellers with its sheer rugged beauty.
+As a result of lying directly in Tibet's sphere of influence, Tibetan Buddhism and its unique philosophy have thrived here for centuries.
+Most of Ladakh outside of Leh is either very sparsely populated or is just a seemingly endless expanse of lofty mountains and valleys with the occasional monastery.

-In these remote arid lands, the cultural vibrancy of its people has survived the harshness of their surroundings.
-After exploring the grand palace and the monasteries in Leh, travellers head out into the lofty wilderness.
-Several secluded monasteries dot the spectacular landscape which stand out like jewels amid the cold desert.
-They drive, hike and walk to some of the abbeys and monasteries in Uletokpo and other remote hamlets and settlements; meet with the locals, the abbots, the Lamas and the students of the monasteries, letting the barren expanse of Ladakh charm them with its unspoiled allure.
+In these distant arid lands, the cultural vibrancy of its people has survived the harshness of their surroundings.
+Explore the several secluded monasteries that dot the spectacular landscape which stand out like jewels amid the cold desert.
+Drive, hike and walk to some of the abbeys and monasteries in Uletokpo and other remote hamlets and settlements; meet with the locals, the abbots, the lamas and the students of the monasteries, letting the barren expanse of Ladakh charm them with its unspoiled allure.

 While in the mountains, there is a cycling tour for sightings of one of the loftiest mountain passes in the Himalayas.
 The locals eat hearty meals by gushing rivulets and walk into the enchanted old city.
 Ladakh offers bird watching experiences around River Indus and local people love to invite travellers to share a meal with them at their home.